habi/ElpAPI/README.md

 if you want to know how it works you might chek both of those scripts.

 # Installation
-type: "git clone git://github.com/BielBdeLuna/ElpAPI.git" from the folder you want the code to reside in.
+type `git clone git://github.com/BielBdeLuna/ElpAPI.git` in the folder you want the code to reside in.

 # autosetup.py